 For the Mint Simple Syrup

-1 cup water
+- 1 cup water

-1 cup sugar
+- 1 cup sugar

 For the Blueberry Puree

-2 cups of fresh blueberries, washed
+- 2 cups fresh blueberries, washed

-8 oz. cold water
+- 8 oz. cold water

 For the Iced Tea

-32 oz of cold water
+- 32 oz cold water

-4 cold brew tea bags
+- 4 cold brew tea bags

-1. For the mint simple syrup, combine ingredients in a small saucepan over medium heat.
+- Combine water, sugar, and mint in a small saucepan over medium heat.
 Bring to a boil, stirring occasionally.
 Continue to boil for a 2-3 minutes until sugar is all dissolved.

 Husband’s take: A bit on the sweet side for him.
 Whoops, someone (me) has a sweet tooth!